-An application can limit where valid push messages can originate by limiting the distribution of push URIs to authorized entities.
-Ensuring that push URIs are hard to guess ensures that only application servers that have been given a push URI can use it.
+A user agent can control where valid push messages originate by limiting the distribution of push URIs to authorized application servers.
+Ensuring that push URIs are hard to guess ensures that only application servers that have received a push URI can use it.